 You’ll want to use a headset or camera in order to talk to your clan mates while playing Destiny 2, but when you’re preparing for a raid or scheduling activities for the week, you can also make use of Bungie’s built-in online chat feature.

-Just click Clan Chat on the left side of your clan management page, and you’ll be able to talk to everyone in the group, and even turn on notifications so you don’t miss any messages.
+Just click Clan Chat on the left side of your clan management page within a browser, and you’ll be able to talk to everyone in the group, and even turn on notifications so you don’t miss any messages.
 For larger clans, there are even administrator-only and fireteam options, so you can keep relevant information organized more clearly.

 You can also organize a clan forum in the companion app.
-To create a thread in the forum, click your clan’s banner and select Forum from the resulting menu.
+To create a thread in the forum, click your clan’s banner and tap the three dots in the top right.
+From here, you’ll see an option to create a Private clan forum.
 Then hit the pencil icon in the upper-right corner to create either a New Topic or New Recruitment Topic.
 Here, you can add polls, ideas, and even links to YouTube videos.
 A tag option also lets you better organize threads.

 Make it your own